Shoolagiri

 Shoolagiri is a large village and Taluk in the Krishnagiri district of Tamil Nadu.
 It lies along National Highway 7, and is overlooked by a hill with three peaks.

-Shoolagiri's name is derived from Hill, which is like Trident (Threesulam) and Shoolagiri is a cosmopolitan town with a mix of linguistic groups.
+Shoolagiri is a cosmopolitan town with a mix of linguistic groups.
 Tamil is the official and spoken language, however there are also a significant number of Telugu and Kannada speakers in the town.

+Etymology

+Shoolagiri's name is derived from Hill, which is like Trident (Threesulam).